Couples Therapy

 My goal is to transform a dating couple, fiancés, or spouses into true partners.

 Understandably, starting therapy for the first time or starting with a new therapist can be a daunting process.
-I’ve been there, but I promise that making people feel comfortable and cared for while opening up about difficult and deeply personal topics is my specialty.
+Like any relationship, a good fit with your psychologist is the foundation: our key to success.
+After all, as social creatures the quality of our relationships determines the quality of our life.
+That’s where I come in.
+Making people feel comfortable and cared for while opening up about difficult and deeply personal topics is my specialty.
 I offer a complimentary first 15-minute session before we get started.
 This is an opportunity for us to discuss what you are hoping to get out of testing, for me to ensure that your needs are a good fit with my specialties and areas of expertise, and for you to ask any questions you may have about the therapeutic process.
 Reach out today to take the next step towards alleviating your symptoms and leading a more fulfilling life full of moments that make you realize, “This is what us thriving looks like.”

 “In love the paradox occurs that two beings become one and yet remain two.” – Erich Fromm